Down Payment for a House in 2026: How Much You Actually Need

 Most buyers are unaware of the down payment assistance landscape.
 The major categories in 2026:

-State and local homebuyer programs: nearly every state has a first-time buyer program offering grants, forgivable loans, or low-interest second mortgages to cover down payment and closing costs.
-Eligibility typically caps at 80-120% of area median income.
+State and local homebuyer programs: nearly every state housing finance agency offers a first-time buyer program with grants, forgivable loans, or low-interest second mortgages to cover down payment and closing costs.
+Eligibility typically caps at 80–120% of area median income.

 Employer-assisted housing: some large employers and many universities offer down payment grants or loans for employees buying near their workplace.
 Worth asking HR about even if you've never seen it advertised.